 Queen Rania Al Abdullah recuperates after procedure to correct irregular heart rhythm

-Royal Hashemite Court – Amman: Her Majesty Queen Rania Al Abdullah underwent a medical procedure in a New York hospital to correct an irregular heart rhythm.
+(Royal Hashemite Court, Communication & Information Division - Amman) Her Majesty Queen Rania Al Abdullah underwent a medical procedure in a New York hospital to correct an irregular heart rhythm.

 The procedure is a catheterization through a vein to the heart.
 It is used to treat abnormal heart rhythms, or premature ventricular contractions (PVCs), which is a common condition.
 During the procedure, an electric current is used to stop the disturbance of electrical flow through the heart, thus restoring a healthy heart rhythm.